leandroalexandrino1995/dataset-generation-gtav/README.md

-# Deep Learning Classification using 3D Point Clouds
+# Synthetic dataset generation for Deep Learning architectures used in autonomous vehicles

 ## Table of Contents
 - [Objective](#objective)